pagerange/auth/tests/README.md

 This test uses ModelUser, which requires a database connection.

-For the purposes of the test, we inject an sqlite PDO object into the Auth class to use for testing.
+For the purposes of the test, we inject an sqlite PDO connect into the Auth class to use for testing.
 The database file is stored in the test folder.